DNCLV/PasswordGenerator/README.md

 # PasswordGenerator
-Password Generator to create a random password from different inputs from the user(console).
+Password Generator is used to create a random password from different inputs from the user(console).
 The user determines whether or not the user wants uppercase, lowercase, symbols, numbers or a combination of the four in the password.
-Furthermore the user determine the length of the password.
+Furthermore the user determines the length of the password.

 One major issue with the program: